-For seventeen years OneLife Institute has served at the intersection of spirituality and social action to nurture, inspire, and sustain people committed to healing and justice.
-In October 2021, we will be sunsetting the organization and ceasing operations.
+For seventeen years OneLife Institute served at the intersection of spirituality and social action to nurture, inspire, and sustain people committed to healing and justice.
+In October 2021, we ceased operations and sunset the organization.

 Everything in Life has a season.
 OneLife Institute has had a long one.
 When we began there were very few organizations doing this work locally or nationally.
 Now there are many.
 When we began, very few spoke about supporting the wellbeing and sustainability of activists and community caregivers.
 Now it is a given.
 When we began, foundations had no program areas to fit our mission.
 Now there are a growing number supporting this expanding field.
 Now it even has names: Healing Justice, Contemplative Activism, Transformative Practice.